 Net proceeds from the exercise of subscription rights and warrants are anticipated to be $22.6 million, excluding any proceeds from the exercise of warrants.

 The molecular diagnostics company previously raised $180 million in its 2015 initial public offering.

-The firm said it will use the net proceeds for R&D, including the continued development of its Acuitas AMR gene panels.
+The company said it will use the proceeds for the US commercial launch of its Unyvero molecular diagnostic platform, among other things.